-Figure 4-15 LAN
+Figure 4-16 LAN

-- MAC Address The physical address of the Router, as seen from the LAN.
-The value can't be changed. - > IP Address - Enter the IP address of your Router or reset it in dotted-decimal notation (factory default: 192.168.0.1).

-- > Subnet Mask An address code that determines the size of the network.
-Normally use 255.255.255.0 as the subnet mask. - > IGMP Proxy If you want to watch TV through IGMP, please Enable it.
+- MAC Address The physical address of the router, as seen from the LAN.
+The value can't be changed. - > IP Address - Enter the IP address of your router or reset it in dotted-decimal notation (factory default: 192.168.0.1). - > Subnet Mask - An address code that determines the size of the network.
+Normally use 255.255.255.0 as the subnet mask. - > IGMP Proxy The Internet Group Management Protocol (IGMP) feature allows your devices in LAN to watch TV.

-- 1. If you change the IP Address of LAN, you must use the new IP Address to login the Router. - If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured.
+- 1. If you change the IP Address of LAN, you must use the new IP Address to login the router. - If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured. - 3.
+You can enable or disable IGMP Proxy.
+This feature is enabled by default.